Babanango Game Reserve: Community initiatives

 Babanango Game Reserve has been developed as a model for community-based conservation.
-The land is leased from the local communities under long-term agreements, which include providing jobs, training, and revenue-sharing arrangements.
-Around 85% of the staff are hired from local communities.
-The Babanango Foundation also helps send children to school, drill boreholes for drinking water, and educate children on the importance of conservation.
+The land is leased from the local communities under long-term agreements, which include job creation, training, and revenue-sharing arrangements.
+Approximately 75% of the reserve's permanent staff are hired from local communities.
+The Babanango Foundation also helps send children to school, provides drinking water through boreholes, and promotes conservation awareness among children.